MinishLab/model2vec/model2vec/train/README.md

 * `fit`: contains all the lightning-related fitting logic.

 The training of the model is done in a `lighting.LightningModule`, which can be modified but is very basic.

+# Results

+We ran extensive benchmarks where we compared our model to several well known architectures.
+The results can be found in the [training results](https://github.com/MinishLab/model2vec/tree/main/results#training-results) documentation.